eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 RAM is an important system resource because of the following reasons:

 * Ram is a limited resource.
 The public EOS blockchain started with 64GB of total RAM.
 After a brief period the block producers decided to increase the memory with 1KB per block.
-This way the supply of RAM constantly increases, yet its price accelerates at a slower pace.
+In this way the supply of RAM constantly increases, yet its price accelerates at a slower pace.

 * The execution of many actions by the blockchain uses RAM.
-For example, when a new account is created, it needs to store in the blockchain memory the new account's information.
-Also when an account accepts a token which did not hold before, a new record has to be created, somewhere in the blockchain memory, that holds the balance of the new token accepted.
-The blockchain memory, has to be purchased either by the account that transfers the tokens or by the account that accepts the new token type.
+For example, when you create a new account, the new account information is stored in the blockchain's RAM.
+Also, when an account accepts a token which it did not hold before, a new record has to be created, that holds the balance of the newly accepted token.
+The blockchain memory has to be purchased either by the account that transfers the tokens or by the account that accepts the new token type.

 * If a smart contract consumes all of its allocated RAM, it cannot store any additional information.
-To continue to save data in the blockchain database, one, or both of the following conditions must be met:
+To continue to save data in the blockchain database, one or both of the following conditions must be met:

-  * A portion of the occupied RAM is freed by the smart contract
+  * A portion of the occupied RAM is freed by the smart contract.
-  * More RAM is allocated to the smart contract account through the RAM purchase process
+  * More RAM is allocated to the smart contract account through the RAM purchase process.

 ### How To Purchase RAM

 The RAM resource must be bought with the `EOS` system token.
-The price of RAM is calculated according to the unique Bancor liquidity algorithm which is implemented in the system contract.
+The price of RAM is calculated according to the unique Bancor liquidity algorithm that is implemented in the system contract.

 The quickest way to calculate the price of RAM: